Alfresco/alfresco-docker-installer/README.md

 Several options are provided in order to build the configuration.

 ```
 ?
-Which ACS version do you want to use (6.2 is EA only)?
+Which ACS version do you want to use?
 6.1
 ```

-Currently Alfresco Community 6.1 is final, but 6.2 is stil Early Access.
-If you are planning a longer evaluation, don't use 6.2 by now.
+You can use Alfresco 6.1 or 6.2

 ```
 ?
 How may GB RAM are available for Alfresco (8 is minimum required)?
 8